davidgundry/MathsForCS/_course/numerical-systems/numerical-systems-challenges-java.md

 Open the Replit embedded below.
 Click "Fork" to save it to your own Replit account.
 Then share your replit with me by clicking "Share" and inviting me (`davidgundry` on Replit).

-## Creating a URL Shortener
+## Functions for a URL Shortener

 URL shorteners take a long URL like this one: [example.com/this-is-a-very-long-url?with=some&get=parameters&as=well](example.com/this-is-a-very-long-url?with=some&get=parameters&as=well) and return something much more manageable, like this: [https://bit.ly/31Kb7nP](https://bit.ly/31Kb7nP).

-One way of doing this is to store a dictionary of URLs and numerical ids.
-When a user makes a request to `https://<yourserver>/<number>`, it redirects them to the URL matching that number.

-The example code for this challenge provides bare-bones functionality for a URL shortener that assigns each URL a successive decimal number.
-So a url like: `www.example.com` would be `0`, then the next url such as `www.example.org` would be `1`.
+The example code provides a simple class that could be used by such a URL shortener.
+You add urls to an array by calling the `public String set(String url)` method.
+It saves each URL in an ArrayList and returns the index of the url in the list as the ID.
+So your first url would be `0`, then the next url would be `1`.
 And so on.
+Then, once a ID has been assigned, you can get the URL for that ID by calling the `public String get(String id)` method.

+Note that the code calls the `numberToID(int number)` function to convert the array index into a string to return to the user.
+It calls the `IDToNumber(String id)` function to convert an ID to an array index.
+At the moment, both of these just convert the integer to a (decimal) string, and back to an integer.

 Run the code in Replit.
-This will start a webserver.
-Then navigate to the URL shown in the Replit demo window.
-Append `/set/<url-to-shorten>` to the URL to store an URL with a new ID.
-Append `/<id>` to the URL to get the previously-stored shortened url with that ID.
+The demo code in the method `public static void main(String[] args)` runs and sets some URLs and retrieves them by ID.

-<iframe height="400px" width="100%" src="https://repl.it/@davidgundry/MathsForCSNumericalSystemsURLShortener?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="400px" width="100%" src="https://repl.it/@davidgundry/MathsForCSNumericalSystemsJavaChallenge?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ### Questions